 - Remove the plagiarism.

 - Length of the article should be appropriate.

 - Add conflicts of interest, author biography, and cover letter.

 - Add an appropriate number of references in a proper format.

 This Video will guide authors step-wise through the online submission process.

 HOW TO SUBMIT YOUR ARTICLE (WATCH VIDEO)

 Plagiarism checking before publication: JOURNAL will check plagiarism for all the articles before prior publication.
-If the plagiarism content is observed by editors, peer reviewers or by editorial staff members at any stage of publication process at the time of editing or proof reading will be informed to author to rewrite the manuscript.
-We also check for plagiarism and research fabrication (using PlagScan and other online softwares) and reserves the right to use plagiarism detecting software to screen submitted papers at all times; falsification (manipulation of existing research data, tables, or images).
-In accordance with the code of conduct we will report any cases of suspected plagiarism or duplicate publishing.
-In any case if the submitted original manuscript is 25% plagiarized then the article will be rejected and the same will be notified to author.
+If the plagiarism content is observed by editors, peer reviewers or by editorial staff members at any stage of publication process at the time of editing or proofreading will be informed to the author to rewrite the manuscript.
+We also check for plagiarism and research fabrication (Grammarly) and reserves the right to use plagiarism detecting software to screen submitted papers at all times; falsification (manipulation of existing research data, tables, or images).
+In accordance with the code of conduct, we will report any cases of suspected plagiarism or duplicate publishing.
+In any case, if the submitted original manuscript is 25% plagiarized then the article will be rejected and the same will be notified to the author.